 Guide written by:

-Caring for your chicken coop is an important part of ensuring good hygiene, health and overall well-being for your chickens.
-It'll also help to make your structure last longer.
-From changing the straw to cleaning out the coop, follow our guide for tips on how often to clean and which products to use.
+Caring for your chicken coop is essential to ensure the health and well-being of your chickens.
+Maintaining a hygienic coop will also help your structure to last longer.
+From cleaning out the coop to changing the straw, read on for our top tips on how often to clean and which products to use.

 Clean your chicken coop, keep your chickens safe